Sponsorships

 Iditarod® Leonhard Seppala Humanitarian Award presented by Pike Dog Wellness

-Since 2023, Pike Dog Wellness (PDW) has proudly sponsored the Leonhard Seppala Humanitarian Award, one of the Iditarod®’s most prestigious honors.
+Since 2023, Pike Dog Wellness (PDW) has proudly sponsored the Leonhard Seppala Humanitarian Award—one of the Iditarod®’s most prestigious honors.
 First presented in 1982, this award recognizes the musher who demonstrates exceptional dog care while remaining competitive throughout the race.
 The Iditarod® veterinary team selects the recipient, who receives an engraved lead crystal trophy and complimentary entry into the following year’s race.

 In 2025, David Pike presented the award in Nome to Paige Drobny of Squid Acres Kennel in Cantwell, Alaska.
-Looking ahead, David will once again take the stage at the 2026 Finisher’s Banquet in Nome to honor the next recipient.

 Pike Dog Wellness Humanitarian Award - Jr. Iditarod